Opinion Exchange Dynamics: Learning from discrete actions on networks

 \subsection{Coupling isomorphic balls}

-This section includes three claims that we will use repeatedly later.
+This section includes technical claims that we will use later.
 Their spirit is that everything that happens to an agent up to time $t$ depends only on the state of the world and a ball of radius $t$ around it.
+We leave their proofs as an exercise.